meyer-lab/cellcommunication-Pf2/docs/source/preprocessing.rst

 The `import_ligand_receptor_pairs` helper reads a ligand–receptor table and attempts to populate `ligand`, `receptor`, and `interaction_symbol` columns.
+When `update_interaction_names=True` (the default), the code upper-cases the ligand/receptor names from `interaction_name_2` or `interaction_symbol` columns for matching.
 When the table encodes complexes, the `get_genes_from_complexes` helper will split complex names on the configured separator (default '&').
-The code often upper-cases the ligand/receptor names for matching; ensure your `var_names` use the same case or normalize them prior to running the pipeline.
+Since gene matching is case-sensitive, ensure your `var_names` use the same case (typically uppercase) or normalize them prior to running the pipeline.

 Common pitfalls
 ---------------